Shopify/shopify_app/docs/Quickstart.md

 $ bundle install
 ```

-Note - its recommended to use the latest released version.
-Check the git tags to see the latest release and then add it to your Gemfile e.g `gem 'shopify_app', '~> 7.0.0'`
+Note - it's recommended to use the latest version of the Shopify Gem.
+Check the Git tags to see the latest release and then add it to your Gemfile e.g `gem 'shopify_app', '~> 7.0.0'`

 5. Run the ShopifyApp generator
 -------------------------------